AtanasovAtanas/pb-interactive-csharp/EN/01-Expressions-and-Statements/07-Homework.md

 ```
 [/code-editor]
 [task-description]
+# Description
 Write a program, which:
   * Reads **3 lines** of input: **name** (string), **population** and **area** (integers)
   * Prints information about a town in the following format: `"Town {name} has population of {population} and area {area} square km."`
+# Example
+## Input
+- Berlin
+- 3675000
+- 984
+## Output
+- Town Berlin has population of 3675000 and area 984 square km.
 [/task-description]
 [tests]
 [test]